- Feeding Problems in Babies

 Nearly half of children who develop normally have eating problems, whereas nearly 80% of children with developmental delays have eating problems.
 Signs that your baby has a minor feeding problem include the following:

 - Inability to suck or swallow correctly

-How to address minor feeding problems?
+How can parents address minor feeding problems?

 If your baby spits up a lot in the first months of life, it can feel very stressful.
 You may wonder if your baby is getting enough nutrition.
 However, feeding problems aren't severe unless they affect your baby's growth and development.
 As long as your baby continues to gain weight and grow as expected, you should set your worries aside.

-Focus on the positive.
-Feeling anxious around feeding and mealtimes can make your baby feel nervous too.
+Focus on the positive: Feeling anxious around feeding and mealtimes can make your baby feel nervous too.
 This can lead to negativity around mealtimes that extends into childhood.
 Try to relax at feeding times.
 Make it a fun, sweet bonding experience, so your baby looks forward to feeding times as much as possible.

-Smaller portions.
-You can follow your child’s lead on how much they want to eat and encourage healthy habits without causing stress.
+Smaller portions: You can follow your child's lead on how much they want to eat and encourage healthy habits without causing stress.
 For example, you can encourage your baby to eat smaller portions more often instead of larger portions less often.

-Nutritional supplements.
-If your baby’s feeding problems concern your doctor, they may recommend dietary supplements.
+Nutritional supplements: If your baby's feeding problems concern your doctor, they may recommend dietary supplements.
 If you breastfeed, you may need to introduce a special formula between feedings for added calories.
-If your baby is older, your pediatrician may recommend children’s protein drinks.
+If your baby is older, your pediatrician may recommend children's protein drinks.

 Understanding serious feeding problems in babies